University of Pennsylvania Graduate Group in Economics Rules and Policies

 The Graduate Academic Bulletin Rules and Regulations states that the grading scheme for graduate courses should be as follows:

 A distinguished B good C unsatisfactory D poor F failure

 Grades can be modified by '+' and '-'.
 The minimum standard for satisfactory work is a B average.
 Note that a grade average of B- is not satisfactory progress.
 A grade of B- indicates a marginal pass, with the interpretation that a performance of B+ elsewhere will redeem the student.

 Note that Incompletes (I) become permanent after one year.
 If the course work requires research whose completion may take longer than a year, then students should discuss the possibility of receiving an S with the relevant instructor.

 The School of Arts and Sciences has a rule that requires students to have taken 20 course units in order to graduate.
 In order to satisfy the requirement, students may sign up for independent studies and workshops (there is no limit on the number of workshops that a student can register for) after their second year.
 (Thus, the requirement does not force students to take 20 courses for credit.)
 Independent studies should be viewed as simply a formalization of students talking to faculty about their work.
 In particular, the Graduate Group does not require students to write a paper in order to receive a grade.
 The following grading scale is suggested for independent studies:

-A if the student has been in regular contact, is working hard, and making progress; B if the student has been in regular contact and is working hard; and C otherwise.
+- A: if the student has been in regular contact, is working hard, and making progress

 There is no presumption that an independent study is only done with a student's advisor or with a member of the student's committee.